vamshiKodem/Frontend-Interview-Preparation-Kit/README.md

 - Function name should be small below 20 chars
 - For function use a few arguments max of 2.
 If required use the object
 - Don’t repeat yourself
 - Don’t leave commented code if not required delete it.
+- If using typescript don't compare stings use Types or Enums
 ___